-SSL Pass Through
+TLS Pass Through

 - Use HTTP/1.0 in requests to server - This option controls whether Burp Proxy enforces HTTP version 1.0 in requests to destination servers.
 The default setting is to use whichever version of HTTP is used by the browser.
 However, some legacy servers or applications may require version 1.0 in order to function correctly.

 - Use HTTP/1.0 in responses to client - All current browsers support both version 1.0 and 1.1 of HTTP.
-Since version 1.0 has a reduced feature set, forcing use of version 1.0 can sometimes be useful to control aspects of browsers' behavior, such as preventing attempts to perform HTTP pipelining.
+Since version 1.0 has a reduced feature set, forcing use of version 1.0 can sometimes be useful to control aspects of a browsers' behavior, such as preventing attempts to perform HTTP pipelining.

-- Set response header "Connection: close" - This option may also be useful to prevent HTTP pipelining in some situations.
+- Set response header "Connection: close" - This option may be useful to prevent HTTP pipelining in some situations.

-- Set "Connection: close" on incoming requests - This option may also be useful to prevent HTTP pipelining in some situations.
+- Set "Connection: close" on incoming requests - This option may be useful to prevent HTTP pipelining in some situations.

-- Unpack gzip / deflate in requests - Some applications (often those using custom client components), compress the message body in requests.
+- Unpack GZIP / deflate in requests - Some applications (often those using custom client components) compress the message body in requests.
 This option controls whether Burp Proxy automatically unpacks compressed request bodies.
 Note that some applications may break if they expect a compressed body and the compression has been removed by Burp.

-- Unpack gzip / deflate in responses - Most browsers accept gzip- and deflate-compressed content in responses.
+- Unpack GZIP / deflate in responses - Most browsers accept GZIP- and deflate-compressed content in responses.
 This option controls whether Burp Proxy automatically unpacks compressed response bodies.
 Note that you can often prevent servers from attempting to compress responses by removing the Accept-Encoding header from requests (possibly using Burp Proxy's match and replace feature).